 If you’re not a fan of waxing, shaving is undoubtedly the best alternative to remove any unwanted hair from your body.
 But, chances are you’ll have encountered a major drawback at one point or another – shaving rash.
-Those pesky shaving bumps can cause an irritating burning sensation, as well as a lovely red rash that can itch up a storm.
-Whether you’ve used a dull razor blade, harsh soap or just have sensitive skin, here’s how to get rid of shaving rash and prevent it happening in the first place.
+Whether you’ve used a dull razor blade, harsh soap, or just have sensitive skin, here’s how to get rid of shaving rash and prevent it happening in the first place.

-A fast, effective and inexpensive way to soothe shaving rash is a cold compress.
-All you need to do is wrap some ice cubes in a thin towel and place it over the affected area to get instant relief from the burning sensation, as well as reduce inflammation.
+A fast, effective, and inexpensive way to soothe shaving rash is using a cold compress.
+All you need to do is wrap an ice pack in a thin towel and place it over the affected area to get instant relief from the burning sensation, as well as reduce inflammation.
 It will also help to reduce redness and prevent shaving bumps from forming.
 Alternatively, you can saturate a cloth in cold water and place it on the affected area for the same result – be sure to do this several times a day.

 Not only will aloe vera soothe your shaving rash, it will cool it down to give you instant relief from any burning or itching.
 Aloe vera is also a wonderful moisturiser, so it will keep your skin nice and soft, while speeding up the healing process.
 Get yourself some Soothe Aloe Vera Gel and gently rub it on your skin, allowing it to dry on its own before rinsing off with cold water.
 Do this two or three times a day and your skin should be back to its normal self in no time.